kubernetes-sigs/kubespray/docs/ha-mode.md

 --------------

 K8s components require a loadbalancer to access the apiservers via a reverse proxy.
-Kargo includes support for an nginx-based proxy that resides on each non-master Kubernetes node.
+Kubespray includes support for an nginx-based proxy that resides on each non-master Kubernetes node.
 This is referred to as localhost loadbalancing.
 It is less efficient than a dedicated load balancer because it creates extra health checks on the Kubernetes apiserver, but is more practical for scenarios